Table of Contents

 The young shoots can be blanched to reduce their bitterness and made into a puree similar to spinach.

-Nutritional Profile
+Nutritional profile

 Unknown

-Campions (of any species) were once used to treat internal bleeding, kidney disease, sores and ulcers, and stings.
+Campions (of any species) were used to treat internal bleeding, kidney disease, sores and ulcers, and stings.

 Healers also used it to treat warts and corns.

-Safety Note
+Safety note

 There is little information about the side effects of using Silene species during pregnancy or breastfeeding.